adamgf/react-native-opencv3/README.md

 ### Saving images and recording video

+The optional property `useStorage` should be set to `true` so the storage permissions `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` are prompted for.
 Currently the image formats jpeg and png are supported on both iOS and Android for saved images.
 The image is saved in the format indicated by the filename extension so ".jpg" or ".jpeg" for jpeg and ".png" for png.
 On Android the recorded video format is avi and on iOS the recorded video format is mpeg-4 with a filename extension of ".m4v".
 There is no audio recorded with the video.
 This may be a feature included for a future release.
 For examples of saving images and recording video reference the CvCameraPreview app.

 To take a picture or record a video you should have a ref to the CvCamera instance as shown in the examples below.